duncanwraight/dotfiles/README.md

 ## TODO

-- Need to create configuration for Snap-installed applications
+- Nvim setup is outdated; should be updated to use NvChad